 Pimeja is a Toki Pona dictionary.
 You can use it online directly here: https://pimeja.lectronice.com

 It currently supports English and French definitions taken from the official Toki Pona book by Sonja Lang, along with a few unofficial or removed words.
 It includes a sitelen pona glyph for every word and sitelen sitelen glyphs for official words.
 Filters also provide a simple way to hide or show word names, glyphs and definitions.

 The primary goal is to offer a convenient way to access the vocabulary anywhere, online and offline, on desktop and on mobile.
-It's still a work in progress, so everything isn't bundled into a single HTML file yet, but the idea is to provide a lightweight digital Toki Pona tool that can be easily accessed and shared on most devices by anyone interested in the language.
+It's still a work in progress, but the idea is to provide a lightweight digital Toki Pona tool that can be easily accessed and shared on most devices by anyone interested in the language.

 - Filter words with the letter and category buttons in the top menu.

 - Hide or show glyphs, titles or definitions with the lukin, nimi or sona buttons.